 A guardianship involves a court process to appoint a person to help a disabled person with their day-to-day activities.
 With adults, this is common with mental illnesses such as schizophrenia, dementia, and Alzheimer’s.
 With children this is necessary when a disabled child is soon turning 18 years old.
 Before this time, the parents are usually the default guardians but after the child is 18, a legal guardianship is necessary.

 Often power of attorney documents are rejected in these circumstances.
-However, the person named in power of attorney document has statutory priority to be a guardian.
+However, the person named in the power of attorney document has statutory priority to be a guardian.

 Guardians often help with decisions such as where the disabled person will live, where they will go to school, attending physician appointments, and helping generally with day-to-day activities.
-A guardian does not handle financial decisions and management of financial asset – That is a conservator.
+A guardian does not handle financial decisions and management of financial assets – That is a conservator.

 A conservator manages a disabled person’s finances.
 With minor children this is often a personal injury award from a medical malpractice lawsuit, insurance proceeds from a car accident, or inheritance from a relative.